nycki93/cookbook/src/index.md

 this is a **CLI**, a command line interface. from left to right, this contains

-- your name
+- your name.
-- the machine's name
+- the machine's name.
 - your current directory. `~` means "home", and is short for `/home/user`.
 - a command prompt. this will be `$` if you are in user mode, or `#` if you are in admin mode.